Wedding Photography at Southwark Register Office

 Q. IS CONFETTI ALLOWED AFTERWARDS FOR A NICE PHOTOGRAPHIC SEQUENCE?

-A. After a short time spent in the garden, guests can gather at the front of the building and wait for the couple to exit.
+A. After a short time in the garden, guests can gather at the front of the building and wait for the couple to exit.
 Biodegradable confetti is then allowed to be thrown, and I have examples of this happening on this page.

 Q. WHAT IS THE LIGHT LIKE FOR PHOTOGRAPHY IN THE GARDEN ROOM?